Payment Difficulties

 Energy Engage Code

 The supplier-led Energy Engage Code provides a further level of security for domestic electricity and gas customers.
-Under this code, energy suppliers will not disconnect a customer who is engaging with them.
+Under this code, energy suppliers will not disconnect you if you are engaging with them.

 Having trouble paying your electricity or gas bill?